Data Desk

-Data Desk is a software program for visual data analysis, visual data exploration, and statistics.
-It carries out Exploratory Data Analysis (EDA) and standard statistical analyses by means of dynamically linked graphic data displays that update any change simultaneously.
+Data Desk was a software program for visual data analysis, visual data exploration, and statistics.
+It carried out Exploratory Data Analysis (EDA) and standard statistical analyses by means of dynamically linked graphic data displays that instantly updated to reflect any change in the data.

 History

 Data Desk was developed in 1985 by Paul F. Velleman, a statistics professor at Cornell University who had studied exploratory data analysis with John Tukey.
 Data Desk was released in 1986 for the Macintosh.
 It provided most standard statistical methods accessed through its own desktop interface.